pillared/brainfuck-interpreter/README.md

 # brainfuck-interpreter
-* brainfuck.c takes a text file bf.txt as input.
-* bf.txt contains code written in the esoteric language Brainfuck, and interprets it.
+* brainfuck.c takes a text file bf.txt as input, which contains code written in the esoteric language Brainfuck, and interprets it.
   * Brainfuck Syntax:
     *  \> := Increment pointer.
     *  \< := Decrement pointer.